OpenDDS/pyopendds/README.md

 ## Building PyOpenDDS and Running the Basic Test

-Once `$DDS_ROOT/setenv.sh` has been sourced or the equivalent, run these
+Once `$DDS_ROOT/setenv.sh` has been sourced or the equivalent, run the commands below in this directory.
-commands:

 ```sh
 # Build and Install PyOpenDDS